 Courtney holds a PhD in International Relations from the Fletcher School of Law and Diplomacy, Tufts University, where she was awarded the Peter Ackerman Dissertation Prize for her doctoral thesis.
 She also holds an M.A. in Security Policy Studies from the George Washington University, and a B.Sc.
 (Hons) in International Relations from the London School of Economics and Political Science.
-Courtney is also a graduate of the Middlebury College Chinese Summer Language School, where she was a Kathryn Davis fellow.
-She is an inaugural recipient of the HKU Early Career Teaching Award, and serves as a member of the Fletcher School Board of Advisors.
+She is also a graduate of the Middlebury College Chinese Summer Language School, where she was a Kathryn Davis fellow.
+Additional training includes the Institute for Qualitative and Multi-Methods Research, Syracuse University and the Graduate Institute for Teaching, Tufts University.

 The book discusses the puzzle of China's varied response to intervention, and argues that status is an overlooked determinant in understanding China's decisions, even in the apex cases that are shadowed by a public discourse calling for foreign-imposed regime change in Sudan, Libya, and Syria.
 The book posits that China reconciles its status dilemma as it weighs decisions to intervene: seeking recognition from both its intervention peer groups of great powers and developing states.
 Understanding the impact and scope conditions of status answers why China has taken certain positions regarding intervention and how these positions were justified.
 Foreign policy behavior that complies with status, and related social factors like self-image and identity, means that China can select policy options bearing material costs.
 The book draws on an extensive collection of data, including over two hundred interviews with UN officials and Chinese foreign policy elites, participant observation at UN Headquarters, and a dataset of Chinese-language analysis regarding foreign-imposed regime change and intervention, and concludes with new perspectives on the malleability of China's core interests, insights about the application of status for cooperation and the implications of the status dilemma for rising powers.